Audit Committee Charter

 The Committee may, if it deems appropriate from time to time, delegate authority with respect to any of its functions to a subcommittee of the Committee, including the authority to grant pre-approvals of audit and permitted non-audit and tax services, provided that decisions of such subcommittee to grant pre-approvals and take any other actions shall be presented to the full Committee at its next scheduled meeting.

-In the course of fulfilling its duties, the Committee has the sole authority and discretion, as it deems necessary, to retain, at the Company's expense, its own independent legal, accounting and other advisors, including sole authority to approve the fees and other retention terms of any such advisor and to terminate any such advisor.
+In the course of fulfilling its duties, the Committee has the sole authority and discretion, as it deems necessary or appropriate, to retain, at the Company's expense, its own independent legal, accounting and other advisors, including sole authority to approve the fees and other retention terms of any such advisor and to terminate any such advisor.

 - VI.
 ANNUAL EVALUATION